NHCGNE is a specialty organization dedicated to optimal health and quality of life for older adults.

 We are a 501(c)3 organization building upon the legacy of The John A. Hartford Foundation, which represents the gold standard of excellence in gerontology.
 Join us for the opportunity to build your institution into a gerontological nursing powerhouse.

-Mark your calendar for October 24-26, 2023 to participate in the NHCGNE Annual Conference, the premier leadership development conference in gerontological nursing!
+Reserve your spot for the 2023 NHCGNE Annual Conference on October 24-26, the premier leadership development conference in gerontological nursing!
 Under the theme of Research, Scholarship and Innovations for Optimal Aging , this conference will feature commissioned white papers, plenary sessions, leadership workshops, discussant reports and panel discussions that explore the current state of knowledge about national and international aging, dementia and mental health science, curricular innovations, evidence-based clinical practice, and health policies.

 The NHCGNE International SIG is looking for members.
 Members of this active group exchange ideas and develop goals and strategies for creating international engagement.